 Promise of Salvation

 The meaning of the next prayer, I Believe, is that it contains the promise of salvation in the Bible that God gave through His Son, namely the Lord Jesus, who was willing to sacrifice himself on the cross to atone for human sins.

 Therefore, this prayer gives the meaning of God’s great love for humans so that Lord Jesus’ sacrifice to help humans escape from sin and death.

-This is the greatest proof of the love of Jesus and without realizing it, it turns out that in this prayer it is clearly given that this love is manifested through the sacrifice of Jesus.
+This is the greatest proof of the love of Jesus, and without realizing it, it turns out that in this prayer, it is given that this love is manifested through the sacrifice of Jesus.

 “Those who descended into the waiting place rose from the dead on the third day.”

-So this shows the great power of God who can defeat death through His resurrection.
-Really no other God in the world can do that.
+So this shows the great power of God, who can defeat death through His resurrection.
+No other God in the world can do that.